Chiang Mai Tour

 You can find the typical poster where tourists take pictures.
 In fact, in our opinion, tourists focus their attention on the poster and the meeting of the three countries and forget the true attractiveness of the area, the Mekong River, the tenth longest in the world and the third in Asia.
 The river forms a natural border between Thailand and Laos over many kilometers.

-We continue to the temple of Wat Khao Phra That Doi Phu from where you get a better view of the triangle and a sign explaining and indicating what we can see from there.
+We continue to the temple of Wat Khao Phra That Doi Phu from where you get a better view of the triangle and you can observe a sign explaining and indicating what we can see from there.
 This is one of those images that people take away as a great memory.

 The next stop is the opium house, one of the most interesting museums in Thailand and a must for all those who come to the golden triangle.
 The Museum tells the story of opium in the world and in Thailand, the production process, the effects of its consumption and the campaigns that have been done in Thailand to eradicate the consumption and plantation.
 There is even a small indoor plantation.